dharanik28/dharanik28/README.md

 - 👋 Hi, I’m Dharani Krishnan
-- 👀 I’m interested in Cybersecurity, QA, SAP MM/P2P Opportunities
+- 👀 I’m interested in Cybersecurity
 - 🌱 I’m currently learning Cybersecurity
 - 💞️ I’m looking to collaborate on New technologies
 - 📫 How to reach me email:dharanikumar.krishnan@yahoo.com